Back to ¡°Memory Booster of Regional Anatomy¡±

 This affiliation is convenient, because the two layers of the dura mater cannot be separated during dissection.
 Between two layers, there is no recognizable space whereas the spinal meninges have epidural space filled with fat (Fig. 1-16).
 If a middle meningeal artery (Fig. 4-20) between two layers is ruptured, the blood accumulates external to the periosteal layer (Fig. 4-7).

 The dura mater includes dural venous sinuses.
 This coronal plane demonstrates two examples of the sinuses, the superior and inferior sagittal sinuses.
 The superior one is formed by the periosteal and meningeal layers, whereas the inferior one is formed only by the meningeal layer.

 Two meningeal layers are bound together to hold the inferior sagittal sinus, just as a mesentery holds the intestine (Fig. 6-19).
 The two meningeal layers that intervene between the bilateral cerebral hemispheres are called the cerebral falx since it resembles a falx (sickle) (Fig. 4-8).
-Another sickle-like structure is the inguinal falx (Fig. 6-8).
+Other sickle-like structures are the cerebellar falx (Fig. 4-8) and the inguinal falx (Fig. 6-8).